-- When the subject is in focus, the focus area glows green. - Multiple focus areas can glow green. - When you are using digital zoom, the camera focuses on the subject in the center of the frame and the focus area is not displayed.
-When the camera has focused, the focus indicator (3) glows green. - If the focus area or focus indicator flashes, the camera is unable to focus.
+- When the subject is in focus, the focus area glows green. - Multiple focus areas can glow green. - If the focus area or focus indicator flashes, the camera is unable to focus.
 Modify the composition and try pressing the shutter-release button halfway again.